Dimchikkk/velo/Readme.md

 - ligature/emoji rendering support [emoji native target only 🖥️]
 - dark/light theme support (app restart is required for now)
 - infinite canvas with zooming (right click to move camera, mouse wheel to zoom)
+- undo/redo for text editing [native target only 🖥️]

 ## Installation